El Arte Del Futbol

 Jumping 76 places is no easy feat, but the Indian football team did just that, and in three years they stormed their way to the 97th spot from a lowly 173 in the FIFA world rankings.
 After missing out on the 2014 edition of AFC Asian Cup, the Indian national team qualified for the 2019 AFC Asian Cup.
 While a lot of credit goes to the Indian Super League (ISL), hosting the FIFA U17 World Cup in 2017 shouldn’t be ignored as it was instrumental in placing Indian football on an international platform.

-In 2007 Sepp Blatter, then president of FIFA labelled India‘sleeping giant’.
+In 2007 Sepp Blatter, then president of FIFA labelled India a ‘sleeping giant’.
 After more than ten years, during the 2017 U17 World Cup, president of FIFA Gianni Infantino declared “India is a football country now.”
 India U17 had put on a performance that saw them earn accolades in global media.
 A year later, in the 2018 AFC U16 Championship, India would have qualified for a consecutive spot in the FIFA U17 World Cup if it wasn’t for a narrow 1-0 defeat against South Korea.

 With the U17 Women’s World Cup set to be held in India next year, the future of Indian football looks a lot brighter.
 Hosting age category tournaments provide an incentive to up-and-coming countries like India to improve the standards of their grassroots level of football.
 A byproduct of such tournaments is the increasing number of talented youngsters inspired to take up the game, especially from the National Capital Region (NCR).